 A huge thanks to everyone who made this possible.
 Many people work alongside us on our research over the years: university support staff, museum curators, heritage industry experts, teaching staff, our wonderful students, and the public.
 We look forward to building on this success in the years to come.

-Our research ranges widely from issues of building construction in twelfth-century England to questions about ritual and moving images in the global twenty-first century.
+Our research ranges widely from issues of building construction in medieval Europe to questions about ritual and moving images in the global twenty-first century.
 Much of it falls within the three themes set out below.

 We hold an inclusive series of events, which showcases research from leading international scholars and our own students alike.
 We collaborate with museums and galleries locally, nationally, and internationally to ensure our research has the greatest possible benefit and creative impact.
 We are currently engaged in a number of projects which feature our interests.